wur-bioinformatics/introduction-to-bioinformatics/week3.md

 It is good to realise that these models are reversible and therefore allow the reconstruction of unrooted trees only.
 Once these are determined they can be rooted using outgroup rooting.

-:::{figure} images/Week3/w3_05_3.png
+:::{figure} images/Week3/K2P.png
-:alt:
-:align: center
+:alt: The Kimura 2-parameter substitution model.
+:width: 50%
-:name: w3f5.3
+:name: K2P

-The Kimura 2 Parameter substitution model with transitions indicated in orange (parameter a) and transversions in blue (parameter b).
+The Kimura 2-parameter substitution model with transitions indicated in orange (parameter $a$) and transversions in blue (parameter $b$).
 Note that base frequencies f{sub}`N` are considered equal in this model.
 :::
+%#% Unable to find the original source for this image. - The resolution of the image is quite low.
+Maybe recreate this image ourselves?

-For amino acid sequence comparisons, instead of estimating parameter values from the data, amino acid substitution models are based on (pre-defined) _substitution cost matrices_ that are based on observations of amino acid substitutions found in over 30,000 protein sequences (i.e. the JTT, Blosum, Dayhoff, LG and WAG matrices).
+For amino acid sequence comparisons, instead of estimating parameter values from the data, amino acid substitution models are based on (pre-defined) _substitution cost matrices_ that are based on observations of amino acid substitutions found in over 30,000 protein sequences (e.g., the JTT, Blosum, Dayhoff, LG and WAG matrices).

 (MLtreebuilding)=